seank-com/notes/machine-config/Windows.md

     - turn on `Override Windows Snap`
     - Set `Move windows based on` to `Relative position`

-3. Close and repoen an elevated command prompt and run the following
+4. Close and reopen an elevated command prompt and run the following

     ```
     nvm install lts